 Henderson is the proud daughter of the late Asbury Henderson, a Korean war veteran.
 She considers it an honor to be the primary caregiver for her 92-year-old mother, Gladys Austin Henderson.
 She has one favorite daughter, Ariel Amirah, a graduate of Jefferson High School and Howard University.
 Henderson is a 32-year resident and pioneer of the revitalized historic Tampa Heights neighborhood, which she purchased with the support of Tampa Preservation, Inc., and the Mayor Sandy Freedman's Challenge Fund.

-Henderson has been a member of Delta Sigma Theta, an international public service sorority for 29 years and serves on the Entrepreneurship in Education Advisory Board.
-She is a life member of the Florida A&M University Alumni Association, Saint Leo University Alumni Association, and American Booksellers Association.
+She has been a member of Delta Sigma Theta since 1994, an international sorority dedicated to public service.
+For the school district, she serves as secretary on the Entrepreneurship in Education Advisory Board.
+She is a life member of the Florida A&M University Alumni Association, Saint Leo University Alumni Association, American Booksellers Association and Southern Indie Booksellers Alliance.